 While we're on the topic of rentals, the other service we'd recommend is a floor plan.
 Like photos, these can be saved and used again and again to show potential renters how the unit is laid out.
 This can help reduce the number of showings to people who are truly interested.

 And one last idea: if you really want to go above & beyond, you could even consider staging your rental to show the potential and give renters a sense of home.
-Here is a photo of a rental staged by Affordable Home Staging and photographed by us.
+Here is a photo of a staged rental that we photographed.
 Although the initial investment may be higher than taking cell phone photos of a vacant unit, there's a good chance the property owners will be able to attract better tenants and get higher rent, plus they can keep these photos and use them anytime they have a vacancy in the future.

 Let me know what you think!
 Have you considered getting professional photos of a rental?